Earnings Extrapolation And Predictable Stock Market Returns

 81 Pages Posted: 13 Nov 2019 Last revised: 17 Feb 2023

 Date Written: November 16, 2019

-The U.S. stock market’s return during the first month of a quarter correlates strongly with returns in future months, but the correlation is negative (positive) if the future month is (is not) the first month of a quarter.
-These effects offset, leaving the market return with its weak unconditional predictive ability known to the literature.
-The pattern accords with a model in which investors extrapolate announced earnings to predict future earnings, not recognizing that earnings in the first month of a quarter are inherently less predictable than in other months.
-Survey data support this model, as does out-of-sample evidence across industries and international markets.
-These results seriously challenge the Efficient Market Hypothesis and advance a novel mechanism of expectation formation.
+The U.S. stock market’s return during the first month of a quarter correlates strongly with returns in future months, but the correlation is negative if the future month is the first month of a quarter, and positive if it is not.
+These correlations offset on average, consistent with the well-known nearly zero unconditional autocorrelation, yet they are pervasive, present across industries and international markets.
+The pattern accords with a model in which investors extrapolate announced earnings to predict future earnings, not recognizing that earnings in the first month of a quarter are inherently less predictable.
+Survey data support the model.

 JEL Classification: G12, G14, G40

 Suggested Citation: Suggested Citation